maliMirkec/personal-website/source/_posts/how-i-built-my-second-progressive-web-app-pwa.md

 There is a `generateSW` mode that creates a service worker with a precaching setup which seemed like a logical option for my needs.

-> This will generate a service worker with precaching setup for all of the files picked up by your configuration.
+> “This will generate a service worker with precaching setup for all of the files picked up by your configuration.”

 Here is the configuration for my project.